-Acknowledgement: When using AI generated content in any assignment, proper credit must be given to the AI system that generated the content. https://apastyle.apa.org/blog/how-to-cite-chatgpt included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism in future papers.
-Use of Turnitin.com service is subject to the Usage Policy posted on the Turnitin.com website.
+Acknowledgement: When using Al generated content in any assignment, proper credit must be given to the Al system that generated the content. https://apastyle.apa.org/blog/how-to-cite-chatgpt

 Students agree that by taking this course, all required assignments may be subject to submission for a textual similarity review to Turnitin.com for the detection of plagiarism and self-plagiarism.
-All submitted papers will be
+All submitted papers will be included as source documents in the Turnitin.com reference database solely for the purpose of detecting plagiarism in future papers.
+Use of Turnitin.com service is subject to the Usage Policy posted on the Turnitin.com website.